cyblogerz/Nallagram/README.md

    * Edit profile

  * Chat Screen
-    * Chat with any user
+    * One on One Chat with any user